matthiasschaub/hoon-school/notes/lesson-2.md

 ### Types

 A type is really a rule for interpretation.
-There are three kinds of types (All of these are molds, or Hoon types.
-They are separated by complexity):
+There are three kinds of types.
+All of these are molds, or Hoon types.
+They are separated by complexity.

 (1) Atoms
 : values with auras
 : a type of raw numeric data
-: if `atoms` are atoms `cells` are molecules

 (2) Molds
 : structures like cells, lists and sets
 : structural representation of data
+: templates or rules for identifying actual type structures : gates which enforces a structure
+: if `atoms` are atoms `cells` are molecules
-: templates or rules for identifying actual type structures : if `cells` are molecules `molds` are molecule definitions or a template
+: if `cells` are molecules `molds` are molecule definitions or a template

 (3) Marks